Photograph: Helmsdale Community Centre and Public Library, 2017

 Google Maps.
-They were telling us about the google trekker equipment that they have.
+They were telling us about the google trekker equipment that they have here at Timespan.
 Using it for a project about a meteor.
 That’s a pretty cool project.
 I’d like to have a go with one of them.
 It’s great tech but I’m worried about the monolithic map owned and authored by Google.
 That’s just the one story.
 We don’t work like that now.
 We’re aw poly-vocal int we?

 I could probably make a lo fi manual google maps.
 All it really is is a bunch of photos you can scroll through eh?
 And in sequence, that’s quite similar to a digital/scanned version of an old Pilgrimage book, where you would “Armchair pilgrim” to the holy land from your monastery by tracing your finger.
 I have wee imagined trips on maps all the time.
 I looked at Helmsdale a lot before I got here.